Active Substance: daclatasvir dihydrochloride

 How does Daklinza work?

 The active substance in Daklinza, daclatasvir, blocks the action of a protein in the hepatitis C virus called ‘NS5A’, which is essential for the virus to multiply.
 By blocking this protein, the medicine stops the hepatitis C virus from multiplying.
-There are several genotypes of the hepatitis C virus and Daklinza has been shown to be effective against genotypes 1 to 4.

 What benefits of Daklinza have been shown in studies?